Please note: a valid prescription is required for all prescription medication.

 | Route | Subcutaneous injection only |

-Follow Enbrel syringe instructions from the package before each use.
 Do not remove the needle cover until you are ready to inject.
-After use, place the syringe in an FDA-cleared sharps container and follow local rules for disposal.
+After use, place the syringe in an FDA-cleared sharps container.
+Follow local rules for sharps disposal, and keep used syringes away from children, pets, and household trash unless local instructions specifically allow a disposal method.

 Storage, Shipping, and Travel Basics